 The Group uses simulation-modelling tools to periodically measure and monitor interest rate sensitivity.
 The results are monitored and analysed by the Senior Management.
 Since most of the Group's financial assets and liabilities are floating rate, deposits and loans generally re-price simultaneously providing a natural hedge, which reduces interest rate exposure.
 Moreover, the majority of the Group's assets and liabilities will be repriced within one year or less, thereby further limiting interest rate risk.

-Notes to the Consolidated Financial Statements for the year ended 31 December 2020 (continued)
+Notes to the Consolidated Financial Statements for the year ended 31 December 2021 (continued)

-i) Interest rate risk (continued)
+- b) Market risk non-trading or banking book (continued) - i) Interest rate risk (continued)